 There is absolutely no definite rule.
 It all depends on your purpose, the topic of the questionnaire, what you want to find out in each question, and who your respondents are.

-Simple Tips in Setting Up a Likert Scale
+Simple Tips for Setting Up a Likert Scale

 - Always remember to provide balanced Positive-Negative options for respondents.